 (2) No supplier shall supply bingo operating equipment to any person who does not hold and produce to the supplier, a valid licence or permit.

-(3) The Commission may prescribe such terms and conditions in a licence as it considers necessary for the proper administration of these regulations and may refuse to issue or may amend or refuse to renew a licence where any requirement in the regulations concerning an application is incomplete, inaccurate or not fulfilled or where, as determined by the Commission, to issue or renew such licence would not be in the public interest.
+(3) The Executive Director may prescribe such terms and conditions in a licence as it considers necessary for the proper administration of these regulations and may refuse to issue or may amend or refuse to renew a licence where any requirement in the regulations concerning an application is incomplete, inaccurate or not fulfilled or where, as determined by the Executive Director, to issue or renew such licence would not be in the public interest.

-(5) The Commission shall establish and prescribe standards for all bingo operating equipment to be used by licensees in the Province.
+(5) The Executive Director shall establish and prescribe standards for all bingo operating equipment to be used by licensees in the Province.

 (7) Each bingo card, paper or set shall contain a card number that identifies the unique pattern of numbers printed on that card, paper or set and a serial number printed on each bingo card, paper or set by the manufacturer or printer, and every supplier shall make available a verification book to every licensee to which the supplier sells, donates, leases, barters, lends, donates or otherwise provides bingo cards, papers or sets.

 (a) sell, offer for sale, lease, barter, lend, donate or otherwise provide or supply bingo operating equipment only to licensees under the Bingo regulations;